Where To Go Buy Your Gun

 It is like buying a good pair of shoes....
 No one can buy a pair of fine pumps for you..
 Look, feel, comfort and wearability can only be determined by you.
 Enough said!!

 The options of where to buy a gun are listed below.
 Do some research prior to shopping.
 Read reviews and find out what other women are saying.
-The Well Armed Woman is working on collecting this information and hopes to have it available soon.
+The Well Armed Woman has a wonderful collection of reviews written by women.
+You can read them here.

 When you visit a gun store or gun show - ask questions!
 I suggest you prepare a list of questions to bring with you.
 The more prepared you are, the less intimidating this experience can be.
 Be aware that male sales staff may not fully understand your needs and remember - THERE ARE NO BAD OR DUMB QUESTIONS.
 If you are not treated respectfully or taken seriously - tell them so and go to another store.
 Ask what you need to ask and handle the guns to see how they feel in your hands.
 Some gun stores are also shooting ranges.
 Many of them offer the ability to rent different types of guns and have the chance to fire a particular model prior to purchasing.